 This is, by far, the biggest problem trying to play DiRT 4 in VR.
 If you want to have better graphics, or have a machine with lower specs than mine, you will have to switch from Geometry 3D to Z-Normal mode.
 To my eye, this complete removes the 3D effect.
 I couldn't see a difference between turning the 3D mode off and Z-Normal.

 Of course, if you have a more powerful computer, and as time goes on more people certainly will, you can increase the graphics quality much higher and the game will look very nice in 3D.

 As for the rest of the experience, the game works very well in VR.
 The menus appear at a good distance, so you can navigate and read everything very easily.
 You would almost think the menus were designed for VR it works so well.

-While it would be nice, of course, for the game to be supported as a Full VR title in VorpX, it actually doesn't affect the gameplay very much at all to play in Immersive Screen Mode.
+While you technically can play in Full VR mode, the experience is very bad.
+The FOV isn't correct, so there is significant visual distortion that causes motion sickness very quickly.
+Thankfully, it actually doesn't affect the gameplay very much at all to play in Immersive Screen Mode.
 When you are focused on the road ahead of you, it doesn't make a big difference that you can't look around very much.

 I have noticed that there can be problems with certain textures.
 The car texture can turn black, which doesn't affect the gameplay, but looks quite odd in the cutscenes.
 Similarly, the textures or lighting in the cockpit isn't quite right, but this, again, is a fairly small cosmetic detail.
 Importantly, the actual track graphics are unaffected by any of this.